dictationlanguage teachingESLspellinglistening comprehension

 High School180-250 words

 For foreign language classes, use roughly 40% of these counts.
 Learners need shorter texts than native speakers.
+Literacy specialists at Reading Rockets recommend keeping early-grade passages within a child's working memory span so encoding stays accurate.

 Target Specific Skills

 Every dictation should have a focus: homophones, silent letters, verb tenses, or punctuation.
+The British Council LearnEnglish materials show how narrow, predictable focus areas accelerate accuracy gains in ESL classrooms.

 Make It Coherent